sailpoint-oss/golang-sdk/api_v3/docs/SODViolationsAPI.md

-## StartPredictSodViolations
+## Predict SOD violations for identity.

 > ViolationPrediction StartPredictSodViolations(ctx).IdentityWithNewAccess(identityWithNewAccess).Execute()

-Predict SOD violations for identity.
+This API is used to check if granting some additional accesses would cause the subject to be in violation of any SOD policies.
+Returns the violations that would be caused.

+A token with ORG_ADMIN or API authority is required to call this API.

 ### Example